marksolly/code-index-mcp/NEW_LANG_GUIDE.md

 By defining your language and opting into generic analyzers from the start, you leverage the existing infrastructure to do the heavy lifting.
 This allows you to focus on the unique aspects of your language, rather than reinventing the wheel for common features like imports, inheritance, and instantiations.

----

 ## Step 2: Create the Test Environment

 Before writing any logic, set up the test case for your new language (e.g., "Go").

 1.  **Add Code Samples**: Create a directory `test/small-samples/go/`.
 Add small `.go` files that contain clear examples of the language features you want to index.
 2.  **Create a Test Definition**: Create `test/lang_definitions/go.py`.
 In it, define a `GoTestDefinition` class inheriting from `BaseTestDefinition`.
-3.  **Define Expected Relationships**: In your `GoTestDefinition`, create a method `get_expected_relationships` that returns a list of all relationships you expect to find.
-This defines correctness.
+3.  **Define Expected Relationships**: In your `GoTestDefinition`, create a method `_define_expected_relationships` that returns a list of all relationships you expect to find.
+4.  **Define Relationship Dependencies**: Your `GoTestDefinition` must have a `relationship_dependencies` property that defines which relationship types must be resolved before others.
+The system automatically sorts tests based on these dependencies to ensure they run in the correct logical order.

-4.  **Enable Relationships Incrementally**: Your `GoTestDefinition` must also have a `supported_relationships` list.
+5.  **Enable Relationships Incrementally**: The `supported_relationships` list is automatically generated from your `relationship_dependencies`.
 The test runner will *only* run tests for the relationship types in this list.
 To follow a Test-Driven Development (TDD) approach:
     a.
-Define all expected relationships in `get_expected_relationships`.
+Define all expected relationships in `_define_expected_relationships`.
     b.
-Comment out all but one relationship type in the `supported_relationships` list.
+Define dependencies in `relationship_dependencies`.
     c.
-Implement the logic for that one relationship until the test passes.
+Comment out relationship types in `relationship_dependencies` to test incrementally.
     d.
+Implement the logic for relationships in dependency order.
+    e.
 Uncomment the next relationship type and repeat.

 ### Step 2a: Example Test Definition